Eating herring in the Netherlands: all you need to know about the ‘Hollandse Nieuwe’

 • Eating herring is healthy because it’s a fatty fish.
 Herring contains omega-3 fatty acids, which act as protection against heart diseases.

-So if you’re visiting the Netherlands this year or live there), don’t forget to take part in the popular Haringhappen.
+So whether you live in the Netherlands or you’re just visiting, don’t forget to take part in the popular Haringhappen.

 But whatever you do, please don’t eat herring with cutlery.
-Just pick it up by the tail and slide it down your throat like a true Dutchie!
+Pick it up by the tail and slide it down your throat like a true Dutchie!

 Have you ever tried eating herring in the Netherlands?
 Did you like it?
 Tell us in the comments!